Cambridge MA — Charles River and Memorial Drive at dusk

 Avg 1BR Rent

-6-mo MLS average
+MLS PIN average

 Market Overview

 Cambridge's real estate market spans three distinct segments — single-family, condominium, and multi-family — each telling a somewhat different story in 2026.
-Single-family homes average $3.2M and are still trading near list price (100.97%).
-Condos have softened more noticeably, with average sales at $1.25M, days on market expanding to 78, and absorption rates dropping from 95% in 2022 to 30% today.
-Multi-family properties offer the widest margin for negotiation, averaging $2.3M at just 97.06% of list.
+Single-family homes average $2.78M and are still trading above list (103.48%).
+Condos have cooled more steadily, with average sales at $1.19M, active-inventory days on market expanding to 59, and absorption falling from 63.77% in 2022 to 29.75% today.
+Multi-family averages $2.45M at 99.62% of list.

 Across all segments, the structural demand base remains intact: Harvard and MIT employment, the Kendall Square innovation ecosystem, and a city that has consistently attracted residents who prioritize walkability and urban amenity.
 What has changed is the pace — buyers across every segment have more time, more inventory, and more negotiating leverage than at any point since 2020.